Traunstein: Early history

-On 25 and 26 July 1704, Austrian troops occupied the town in the course of the Spanish war of succession.
+On 25 and 26 July 1704, Austrian troops occupied the town in the course of the Spanish War of Succession.

 A disastrous fire altered the medieval townscape.
-Despite the occupation by Austrian troops, it was possible for Traunstein to be reconstructed.
+Despite the occupation by Austrian troops, Traunstein could be rebuilt.
 The saltworks, finished in 1786/87, assured the survival of salt production in Traunstein.

 Town fires

 In its history, Traunstein was struck at least twice by significant town fires: In 1704, when Hungarian "Panduren" set the town on fire in the course of the Spanish War of Succession, and in 1851.
 However, the "first town fire", which is still familiar to all "real" citizens of Traunstein and is still taught in school today, has not been confirmed.
 Only archaeological excavations can show whether Traunstein had really suffered a fire disaster before 1400.
 Written documents provide no information about it.
 They merely report about a fire, which broke out later, in 1851.
-At any rate, only 10 houses fell victim to the early fire and in no case the whole town.
-Thereupon, in 1587, a fire arrangement was enacted for the first time in the town history.
+At any rate, only 10 houses fell victim to the early fire, and in no case did the whole town.
+Thereupon, in 1587, a fire arrangement was enacted for the first time in the town's history.

-During the night of April 25 to April 26, 1851, a disastrous fire again destroyed almost the whole town.
+During the night of 25-26 April 1851, a disastrous fire again destroyed almost the whole town.
 The reason for it has never been discovered.
-The great fires spread to almost 100 houses including the Town Hall, the County Court, the Main Salt Office, the Pension Office, the Church, and several gates and towers except the Upper Tower.
+The great fires spread to almost 100 houses, including the Town Hall, the County Court, the Main Salt Office, the Pension Office, the Church, and several gates and towers except the Upper Tower.
 Just as in 1704, Traunstein was again rebuilt within a few years.
 It was presumed the fire was an act of revenge by the angry Haslachers.
-There were feelings of rage because the parochial seat was taken away from Haslach and was given to Traunstein.
+There were feelings of rage because the parochial seat was taken away from Haslach and given to Traunstein.
 Later rumours came up that the carelessness of a resident had caused the fire.
-However, there was no evidence to support that idea and therefore the person could not be sentenced.
+However, there was no evidence to support that idea, and therefore, the person could not be sentenced.

-After the town fire 700 citizens were homeless but help immediately reached Traunstein.
-King Maximilian II visited Traunstein on 27 April, contributed consolations and gave several thousands of guilders from his cabinet cash.
-In return for the quick payment of the fire insurance the inhabitants could soon begin to rebuild their town from the ground up.
+After the town fire, 700 citizens were homeless, but help immediately reached Traunstein.
+King Maximilian II visited Traunstein on 27 April, contributed consolations, and gave several thousand guilders from his cabinet cash.
+In return for the quick payment of the fire insurance, the inhabitants could soon begin to rebuild their town from the ground up.
 The medieval plan of the town square was preserved to a great extent; merely the façades received a new face in the style of the current time.